PHOENIXCONTACT/MORYX-Framework/docs/tutorials/ServerModule/Facades.md

 ## Lifecycle bound facades

 Sometimes you need to know when a facade gets `activated` or `deactivated`.
-It's quite possible to get notified if the activation state of a facade has been changed.
+It's quite possible to get notified when the activation state of a facade has been changed.
 Your facade should inherit from [FacadeBase](xref:Moryx.Runtime.Modules.ILifeCycleBoundFacade) or at least from [ILifeCycleBoundFacade](xref:Moryx.Runtime.Modules.FacadeBase):

 ````cs
 public class CustomFacade : FacadeBase, ICustomFacade